jhoffman5/student_accessible_files/csc1120/sets/README.md

 **All repos must be private**

-# Warning

-ON WINDOWS - DON'T RENAME MAPS TO SETS - VISUAL STUDIO WILL LOSE ITS LUNCH

 # The set container

 You have used one ```Standard Template Library``` container quite a lot: ```vector```.